dr-leo/pandaSDMX/doc/intro.rst

 What next?
 --------------

-The remaining chapters explain the key characteristics of SDMX, demonstrate the basic usage of pandaSDMX and provide additional information on some advanced topics.
+The following chapters explain the key characteristics of SDMX, demonstrate the basic usage of pandaSDMX and provide additional information on some advanced topics.
 While users that are new to SDMX are likely to benefit a lot from reading the next chapter on SDMX,